-Indigofera cassioides is a Deciduous Shrub up to 3.50 metres tall.
+Indigofera cassioides is a deciduous shrub growing up to 3 metres tall, but often smaller[

 Requires a light or medium well-drained soil and a sunny position[

 ].
 Succeeds on chalk[

 Plants in this genus are notably resistant to honey fungus[

 This species has a symbiotic relationship with certain soil bacteria, these bacteria form nodules on the roots and fix atmospheric nitrogen.
 Some of this nitrogen is utilized by the growing plant but some can also be used by other plants growing nearby[

 The flowers are occasionally eaten as a vegetable[

 A decoction of the roots is used in the treatment of coughs[